Many of you that know my husband, Jeffery, tell me, “Bless your heart. I don’t know how you do it”

 Come to find out, Brandon had just gotten his truck back from being repaired.
 He was certain he was having mechanical problems until he happened to look under his truck.
 He asked all the vet techs at his office if they’d seen anyone in the parking lot.
 Someone threw the Aberdeen boys under the bus, but they didn’t care.

-What makes him even more valuable is his panache for customer service.
+What makes him even more valuable as an electric gate technichian is his panache for customer service.
 Here are a few highlights …

 Jeffery would like to take the credit for molding Frankie into a specimen of customer service genius.
 But, that is far from the truth.
 Frankie picked up a lot of it while working in the high-end, food-service business.
 He started in that business around 2012 and really studied how to be good at it.
 He soaked up any training made available to him.